6G-SANDBOX/toolkit-installer/README.md

 ### Phase 0

+- Update ubuntu packages.
+- Check if ansible-core is installed.
+- Check if the script is being executed as root.
-- Checking if the OpenNebula CLI tools are installed.
+- Check if the OpenNebula CLI tools are installed.

-### Phase 1
+### Phase 1 -> PENDING

 - Create new 6G-SANDBOX sites in 6G-Sandbox-Sites repository.

 ### Phase 2

-- Adding the 6G-SANDBOX marketplace to OpenNebula if not present.
+- Add the 6G-SANDBOX marketplace to OpenNebula if not present.
-- Refreshing the list of available appliances in the marketplace.
+- Refresh the list of available appliances in the marketplace.

 ### Phase 3

-- Downloading base required appliances: Ubuntu, OneKE, 6GSANDBOX-core.
+- Download base required appliances for the 6G-SANDBOX-core: Ubuntu and OneKE v1.2.9.
 The user is able to select version and datastore for each one.
-- Instantiation of the 6GSANDBOX-core appliance.
+- Instantiate of the 6G-SANDBOX service.
 The user will be prompted for the required parameters.
 Pending to add further healthchecks.

 ### Phase 4